voktho/voktho/README.md

 ### Hi there 👋, I'm Voktho
-#### #Electronics Engineer #Digital Electronics Design #RTL #Analog Design
+#### #Electronics Engineer #Hardware Security #Digital Electronics Design #RTL #FPGA
-I have recently completed my B.Sc. from the Department of EEE at the Bangladesh University of Engineering and Technology.
-My major is Electronics.I am interested in Digital Design such as VLSI,Hardware  security,Computer Architecture,Risc-v,SoC,Processor Memory Systems,FPGA,CAD Tools Design,Mixed Signal IC,Low Power IC.
+I am a PhD student in Electrical Engineering at the University of Central Florida, specializing in hardware security and trust.
+As a Research Assistant and ORCGS Doctoral Fellow, I am deeply committed to advancing research in hardware security, with particular focus on logic locking and eFPGA-based IP redaction.

+My academic journey began at the prestigious Bangladesh University of Engineering and Technology (BUET), where I earned my bachelor's degree in Electrical Engineering.
+This foundation, combined with my passion for innovation, drives my current endeavor to address critical challenges in securing modern hardware systems.

+I am always eager to collaborate on cutting-edge research and explore novel solutions to make hardware systems more secure and reliable.

-Skills: Cadence Virtuoso/Cadence NCSim/Genus Synthesis Tools/Caden Innovus/ModelSim/STMCubeIDE/Matlab and Simulink/Pspice/Quartus/Proteus/
+Skills: OpenFPGA/Synopsys DC/Synopsys IC Compiler II/Cadence Virtuoso/Cadence NCSim/Genus Synthesis Tools/Cadence Innovus/ModelSim/STMCubeIDE/Matlab and Simulink/Pspice/Quartus/Proteus/Python/C